AlexandruDbr/US_real_estate_SQL_proj/README.md

 SET Latitude = SUBSTRING(Location, CHARINDEX(' ', Location, 0)+1, LEN(Location));
 ```

 2. Then, run the Python script "Import_location.py".
-All you have to do is replace your DB credentials in this part of the code block:
+All you have to do is replace your DB credentials and a file path in this parts of the code block:

 ```python
 #1. create connection string URL